QR1.6.2 The Foundations of Physical Realism

-Figure 1.7 shows the four pillars of physical realism, their cracks and the resulting patches.
-The implications of these assumptions are that if the physical world is always:
+Figure 1.7 shows the four pillars of physical realism, their cracks, and the resulting patches.
+This paradigm survives by being established not by being well-founded, for if physical reality is always:

 1. Conserved, then it must be eternal,